Subpoened-peon/CS425FinalProject/README.md

 A lot of testing was done manually.
 After making a change, we would start the server and the client, then connect to the default server on `localhost` at port `12345`.<br>
 From there, we would test the adjusted commands, quit the session, and reconnect to verify persistence.<br>
 Throughout this process, print statements helped confirm that the changes were functioning as intended.
+To check if multiple clients could use the same server and or channels, we would just have multiple instances of clients that connected/joined the same ones to use the messaging.

  ## Reflections

  ### Nicholas Merritt
+It was nice to try and do something fully in python.
+I had worked with some scripts that were given to students for larger java projects, but never had I written a full project in it.
+It took a while to understand it and I've come to learn that it has some similar functionality to javascript.
+Getting used to how objects and messages are passed around can be a bit confusing at first, but I find it very convenient now.
  ### Atharva Pargaonkar
 This project deepened my understanding of IRC-style communication and multithreaded server design.
 Implementing commands like /join, /nick, and /list helped me explore how chat protocols structure user interactions.
 Developing a multithreaded server taught me to manage multiple clients simultaneously, ensuring smooth and responsive communication.